Map of the whole of Shiga Prefecture

 This is the site of the residence and lecture hall of Nakae Toju, the founder of the Yomei School in Japan and also known as "the Sage of Omi," and designated as a National Historic Site.
 This building was constructed because Toju's house was too small to live in.
 It was completed with the help of his disciples and villagers in 1648, about half a year before he passed away.
 It was rebuilt as it is today in the Meiji period (1868-1912).
 Toju Shoin exhibits many ancient articles and artifacts, including the calligraphy "Chiryochi" written by Toju himself.
 On the grounds, there is an old wisteria tree loved by Toju, which was the origin of the name.
 He did not have any master in his life and kept exploring humanism on his own.
 When he was 37 years old, he encountered the Yomei School and learned that mind-body monism would be achieved through dedication to Chiryochi (extension of intuitive knowledge).
 He is called the founder of the Yomei School in Japan.
 AddressTakashima City Tourism and Products Plaza 1F, 1-10-1 Asahi, Shin-Asahi-cho, Takashima City, Shiga Prefecture Opening Hours9:00~16:30 Regular Closing DayNone (open year-round) Website

-• Kongorinji Temple no name
+• Kongorinji Temple Recommended spots

 スポット画像未設定